Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Background

 \subsection{Rollout}

 The DP formulation in Sec. \ref{sec:DP} is subject to a huge computational burden and curse of dimensionality due to the uncountable state and action space.
-Furthermore, the formulation assumes that data in the last step is available and computes the acquisition function in a backward manner, which is impractical in the setting of BO.
+Furthermore, the formulation assumes that data in the last step is available and computes the acquisition function in a backward manner, which is impractical in BO.
 In order to solve the intractable DP, an approximate dynamic programming (ADP) approach - rollout \citep{bertsekas1995dynamic} has been proposed.
-The rollout has recently enjoyed success across a variety of domains as it builds on several heuristic policies and is efficient for large-scale and finite-horizon DP problems.
-More specifically, in the DP formulation, each reward-to-go function $R_{k+1}$ is approximated by $H_{k+1}$ using a heuristic (base) policy.
-Denote by $h (h\geq 1)$ the rolling horizon and $\tilde N=\min\{k+h,N\}$.
-The rolling horizon alleviates the high dimensionality by limiting the number of stages through which the approximate reward is calculated.
-Thus, $h$ can be viewed as a non-negative random variable and a stopping time with respect to the family $(\sigma(s_k))_{k\in\mathbb{Z}^+}$ of $\sigma$-fields \citep{sethi1991theory}.
+Rollout has recently enjoyed success across a variety of domains as it builds on several heuristic rules $\tilde{\pi}_k, \forall k$ (details later) \citep{lam2016bayesian} and is efficient for large-scale and finite-horizon DP problems.
+Instead of solving DP in a backward manner, rollout solves DP in a forward manner.
+Here we briefly describe the rollout algorithm.
+We first define a key component - the rolling horizon $h (h\geq 1)$ and let $\tilde{N}=\min\{k+h,N\}$.
+At stage $k$, rollout first decides a sampling location $\tilde{\bm{x}}_{k+1}$ using a heuristic policy and collect a simulated $\tilde{y}_{k+1}$ from the surrogate model.
+For example, the heuristic policy and the simulated output $\tilde{y}_{k+1}$ can be the sampling action and the output generated from the expected improvement function.
+Afterward, we create a simulated dataset $\tilde{\bm{D}}_{k+1}=\bm{D}_k\cup\{\tilde{\bm{x}}_{k+1},\tilde{y}_{k+1}\}$.
+Based on this simulated dataset, one can use a similar aforementioned procedure to collect $\{\tilde{\bm{x}}_{k+2},\tilde{y}_{k+2}\},\ldots,\{\tilde{\bm{x}}_{k+h},\tilde{y}_{k+h}\}$.
+Using the simulated dataset $\tilde{\bm{D}}_{k+1},\ldots,\tilde{\bm{D}}_{k+h}$, one can further quantify rewards $r_k,\ldots,r_{k+h}$.
+As a result, we select the optimal sampling location $\bm{x}_{k+1}$ that maximizes the accumulated reward over a rolling horizon.
+Mathematically, we are optimizing the following reward-to-go functions: